A simple Tabletop game of space exploration

 known as deploying.
 Deploying takes no actions.

-A small ship may board
+- A small ship may board

 must be room on the transport.

-A transport ship may pick
+- A transport ship

 up a small ship by moving past the small ship (this is another form